 The Canadian student visa, also known as a study permit, allows international students to study in Canada at a designated learning institution (DLI) for the duration of their program.
 Here are some key things to know about the Canadian student visa:

-- Processing times: Processing times for Canadian student visas can vary depending on the country and the volume of applications being processed.
-It’s a good idea to apply well in advance of your intended start date to allow enough time for processing.
+- Processing Times: Processing times for Canadian student visas can vary depending on the country and the volume of applications being processed.
+Apply well in advance of your intended start date to allow enough time for processing.

 - Conditions: Canadian student visas come with certain conditions, such as being enrolled in a full-time program at a DLI, maintaining good academic standing, and not working more than 20 hours per week during the school term.